Helpful tips

 FREQUENTLY ASKED QUESTIONS

-How can I get recognized within a classroom?
+How can I get recognized within my class?

-• Start early!
-Get to know your professors before it is time to get a reference- the earlier the better!
+- Start early!
+Get to know your professors before it is time to ask for a reference- the earlier the better!

 What is the best way to get to know my professors?